Free course subject to eligibility.

 1:1 tutorials will also be part of the course.
 During these individual meetings your tutor will discuss progress and agree personal targets with you, to ensure both a successful completion of the qualification as well as meaningful academic or job progression.

 Regular attendance to lessons as well as completion of homework are essential to ensure that you are ready for your external exams and gain your qualification by the end of the course at the latest.
 We monitor attendance closely.

 The course has several assessment points during the year and you will be able to sit your exams in part or fully when you are ready.

-The qualification is recognised by colleges and employers.
+These qualifications are recognised by colleges and employers.
 Some universities accept a pass at Functional skills Level 2 instead of GCSEs.
-The course is offered on a day or evening basis and the classes are 3 hours long.

-Which class we are able to offer you will depend on the outcome of the placement test and the number of students in class.
+The course we are able to offer you will depend on the outcome of the initial assessment.

-Functional skills can be studied from Entry level 1 through to level 2, these qualifications are stepping stones to the GCSE.
-Once you have successfully completed one level of a functional skill you will have to option to progress onto the next level or GCSE, you will be required to complete another assessment prior to progressing onto the next level of qualification.
-To progress onto the next level, you will be required to achieve a minimum of 65% on a diagnostic assessment.
+Functional skills can be studied from Entry level 1 through to level 2; these qualifications are stepping stones to the GCSE.
+Once you have successfully completed one level of a functional skill you will have to option to progress onto the next level or GCSE.

-There are no formal entry requirements for this qualification but prior to enrolment all applicants will be required to complete an initial assessment to determine their current skill level before enrolling on the course.
-The results of the initial assessment will be used to inform the level of functional skill qualification for which you will be entered.
+There are no formal entry requirements for these qualifications but prior to enrolment all applicants will be required to complete an initial assessment to determine their current skill level before enrolling on the course.
+The results of the initial assessment will be used to inform the level of qualification for which you will be entered.